tobymao/18xx/TILES.md

       be integer to indicate edge number, or an underscore followed by an integer to refer by index to a city/town/offboard/junction defined earlier on the tile
+    - **terminal** - 1 - indicates that path is part of a non-passthru path, typically for off-board cities.
+Tapered track will be drawn.
     - **track** - broad/narrow/dual/line/dashed; this option is not yet
       implemented, so track is always broad
 - **label** - large letter(s) on tile (e.g., "Chi", "OO", or "Z")